meow6969/SaladCLIPlus-Linux/CommonBugs.md

-## The setup.py immediately closes after launching:
+## The setup.py immediately closes after launching or gives an error:
 - Make sure you have python installed to PATH! https://datatofish.com/add-python-to-windows-path/